OPEN DIALOGUE AND DIALOGICAL PRACTICE

 external training for individuals and groups

-See below for 2019 clinical training programme including seminar, introductory training, clinical skills, family-of-origin small group, advanced clinical skills.
+Scroll down for 2019 clinical training programmes including seminar, introductory training, clinical skills, family-of-origin small group, advanced clinical skills.

 in-house training, tailored to meet specific requirements of groups or teams in terms of location, numbers, differing formats including half or full day to cover learning from seminar, introductory training or clinical skills.